smartoptics/sosnmp/docs/source/upgrade.rst

 the team took over the project and attempted twice internally to modernize the code base.
 So far, this release introduces the following changes:

-* Unit test coverage is significantly improved.
+* Unit test coverage is further improved.
 * Legacy API based on asyncore has been completely removed.
 * New sync API based on asyncio is added to enable synchronous I/O operations and easy migration from 4.x/5.0 releases.
+* The API surface was adjusted slightly to make it more aligned with other SNMP implementations.
 * Documentation is significantly improved to cover the new features and changes.
+* Continuous collaboration with downstream projects.

-PySMI 1.3 and 1.4 releases introduced some changes that are not fully compatible with PySMI 1.2 and PySNMP 6.0.
-So, you need to upgrade to PySNMP 6.1 release, which works better with latest PySMI bits.
+PySMI 1.3 and 1.4 releases introduced some changes that are not fully compatible with PySMI 1.2.
+So we decided to keep PySNMP 6.0 with PySMI 1.2, and release PySNMP 6.1 release to support users who prefer PySMI 1.3 and above.

 Important Changes
 -----------------